American who leaked NSA secrets is a free man in Hong Kong - for now

-HONG KONG Edward Snowden, an American who has leaked details of top-secret U.S. surveillance programmes, is technically free to leave the China-ruled city at any time, local lawyers said on Wednesday, but the ex-CIA employee said he would stay.
+HONG KONG Edward Snowden, an American who has leaked details of top-secret U.S. surveillance programmes and is believed to be in Hong Kong, is technically free to leave the China-ruled city at any time, local lawyers said on Wednesday, and one suggested he probably should.

 Snowden has not been charged by the U.S. government nor is he the subject of an extradition request.
-If Washington asks for his extradition, it will be decided in court.
+If Washington asks for his extradition, it will be decided in court, where Snowden could argue to stay, the experts said.

-"My intention is to ask the courts and people of Hong Kong to decide my fate," Snowden said in an interview to the South China Morning Post, Hong Kong's main English-language newspaper.
-"I have been given no reason to doubt your system.

-"I am not here to hide from justice; I am here to reveal criminality."

-The newspaper said he was in Hong Kong but at a secret location.
-It was the first time Snowden had emerged from hiding since his explosive revelations last week about the U.S. National Security Agency's (NSA) surveillance programmes.

-Barrister Kevin Egan, who has previously dealt with extradition cases in the city, however said Snowden's best option may be to get out quickly.
+But his best option may be to get out quickly, if he has not already done so, one lawyer said.

-"If I was him, I'd be getting out of here and heading to a sympathetic jurisdiction as fast as possible and certainly before the United States issues a request for his extradition," Egan told Reuters.
+"If I was him, I'd be getting out of here and heading to a sympathetic jurisdiction as fast as possible and certainly before the United States issues a request for his extradition," said barrister Kevin Egan, who has dealt with extradition cases in the city.

 "The attitude of the judiciary here seems to be if Uncle Sam wants you, Uncle Sam will get you."